How Hard Is It To Deliver an Online Training Course?

 I have seen many reports over the last 12 months or so about the pros and cons and don’t wish to repeat what has already been written many times over.
 Suffice to say none of us miss the commute but I bet we miss seeing our colleagues and actually meeting real people.
 Live connections are vital for us as human beings.

 I have trained many people on how to deliver effective online training and I have also used all of the obvious platforms (as well as a few less obvious ones).
-I have observed some rather interesting phenomena in that experienced and very capable trainers who can do the job standing on their head (metaphor!) in the classroom, struggle online.
+I have observed some rather interesting phenomena in that experienced and very capable trainers who can do the job standing on their heads (metaphor!) in the classroom, struggle online.
 Fear of technology is real and is driven by a lack of understanding of both the platform and infrastructure and also the misapprehension that technology is easy to use; It should be but make no mistake, it isn’t.
 As human professionals, we naturally want to do our best but there are some things that are beyond our control such as when the engineer decides to root around in the cabinet at the end of the street and inadvertently cut off the broadband.
 Or the local authority decides now is the perfect time to dig up the street and accidentally cut the cable.

 The pandemic may well be receding and life starting to return to normal but online training is here to stay.
 There will always be a place for classroom sessions but we are now going to see much more of a mix so what can you do to help yourself and your students?